Stefanlazar29/Financial-Audit-/README.md

-# Financial-Audit-
+# Financial-Audit
-Based on Python and Pandas, for webscrapping the online base of the current company
+Based on Python and Pandas, BeautifulSoup4 for webscrapping the online base of the current company